 However, I’m not sure that the government can credibly commit to printing instead of defaulting.
 Almost half of the US debt is held by foreigners.
 If you were a politician seeking reelection, would you not counter a proposal to inflate away $3.25 trillion of debt with a suggestion to default on debts held by foreigners?
 This would wreak economic havoc, but the worst damage would be borne by China and Japan, not by your own beloved constituents.
 I’m not saying this is a good idea, but to my mind the US political system, defective as it is, cannot credibly commit to not doing this.

 The other factor that makes the situation worse for the US than for Greece is that Greece has an international consortium as a backstop to make credible loan guarantees.
 These guarantees are worth hundreds of billions of dollars.
-By no one can credibly guarantee the US’s trillions of dollars of loans.
+But no one can credibly guarantee the US’s trillions of dollars of loans.
 This means that while Greece’s crisis has played out as a slow and steady collapse, a US crisis would be more severe because it would happen much more suddenly.

 My claim is not that the US is likely to default.
 Rather, my point is a narrow one: people who say that the US could never default because it borrows in its own currency are mistaken.
 They should either stop saying that or tell me why I’m wrong, which I would be happy to be.